dan-divy/spruce/README.md

 ## Features

-* Sign in using local authentication or using your Instagram account.
+* Sign in using local authentication, Instagram or Google.
 * Search for your other users.
-* All feeds divided into 3 categories -
+* All feeds divided into 3 categories
 	* thoughts (tweets)
 	* events (location can be specified)
 	* moments (personal post)